Country of Origin: Italy

 Silvia is currently involved as ESR11 in the ITN-CHANGE framework, where she will develop non-invasive analytical protocols to study polychrome metal artefacts and detect early stage degradation.
 While gaining multi-skilled expertise on the topic, she aims to meet the Programme demands while establishing long term professional collaborations.

-ESR11: Analysis and assessment of degradation of polychrome artworks
+ESR11: Analysis and assessment of degradation of polychrome metal artworks

 - Development of methodology based on multi-modal analyses for the assessment of the different factors in the formation of metal soaps.

-- Evaluation of analytical protocol on mock-up samples presenting characteristic degradation features.
+- Evaluation of analytical protocol on model samples presenting characteristic degradation features

-- Validation of the proposed multi-modal analyses methodology on real artworks.
+- Validation of the proposed multi-modal analyses methodology on historical artifacts and artworks from museum collections

 - Edith Joseph (HES SO)